 Please note: Application through Hollins is open to Hollins University students only.

 If you are an international business major, you may be interested in the new business concentration at the Università degli Studi Roma Tre in Rome.
-As with the other two programs, all courses are taught in English with the exception of the Italian language courses.
-In Rome you may also select from courses in classics, history and fine arts, to name only a few.
-Regardless of your major, students in all of the CEA programs are required to study Italian language.
-Housing is in student apartments.
+This program offers an engineering concentration.
+As with the other programs, all courses are taught in English with the exception of the Italian language courses.
+In Rome you may also select from courses in classics, history and fine arts, to name a few.

-Through an exchange with the Center for Education Abroad at Arcadia University, Hollins classical studies students can study Greek language, history, and culture for one term at the Arcadia Center for Hellenic, Balkan, and Mediterranean Studies and Research in Athens.
+Arcadia Center for Hellenic, Balkan, and Mediterranean Studies and Research in Athens offers Hollins classical studies students the opportunity can study Greek language, history, and culture.
 Students on this program take modern Greek language and a unique course called "Greek Key: Cultural Landscape," in which they use field research techniques to examine and begin to understand some of the complexities of contemporary Greek society.
 Other courses are chosen from among archaeology, ancient Greek literature, art, history, philosophy, ancient Greek and Latin, Byzantine studies, and modern Greek studies.
 Many courses include field trips in and around Athens.
 Participants live in apartments with other students in the program and Hollins provides a stipend for meals.

 The Intercollegiate Center in Rome offers study in ancient history and archaeology, Greek and Latin literature, and ancient art.
 A major part of the academic work focuses on a comprehensive and integrated course called "The Ancient City," which includes frequent site visits and explorations, intensive museum tours and lectures, and travel outside Rome.
 Students on this program live and take their meals at the center.